omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

 correspond to the sender and receiver events.
 The message name is displayed near the middle of the arrow, but not exactly in the middle to avoid overlapping with other names between the same modules.

 Sometimes, when a message arrives at a module, it simply stores it and later sends the very same message out.
-The events, where the message arrived, and where the message was actually sent, are in a so-called "message reuse" relationship.
-This is represented by a green dotted arrow between the two events.
+The events, where the message arrived and where the message was actually sent, are in a so-called "message reuse" relationship.
+This is represented by a green dotted arrow.
 These arrows are not shown by default because timer self-messages are usually reused continuously.
-This would add unnecessary clutter to the chart and would make it hard to understand.
-To show and hide these arrows, use the :guilabel:`Show Reuse Messages`
+This would add unnecessary complexity to the chart and would make it hard to understand.
-|reusearrows_image| button on the toolbar.
+To show and hide these arrows, use the button :guilabel:`Show Reuse Messages` |reusearrows_image| on the toolbar.

 Sometimes, depending on the zoom factor, a message send goes far away on the chart.
 In this case, the line is split into two smaller parts that are displayed at the two ends pointing towards each other, but without a continuous line